altmp/altv-docs/articles/changelogs/upcoming.md

 > - ap1_* ytds, vehshare.ytd, hud.ytd, minimap.ytd couldn't be replaced
 > - gfx couldn't be replaced
 > - cef flickering while marker is visible (native.drawRect(0, 0, 0, 0, 0, 0, 0, 0) workaround is no longer needed)
+> - weapon dlc addon crashed the game on connect to the server
 > ```

 ## Server